Senior Living: 5 Options for Long-Term Senior Care

 Additional Things To Consider

 Before you make a choice for your loved one, you should have an honest conversation with them about their hopes and expectations.
-Find out if they would prefer to live at home or with other seniors.
+Find out if they would prefer to live at home with the help of a home care agency that prioritizes supporting senior independence or with other seniors in a custom-built facility.
 Then you can select the best option that they can afford.

 Make the Right Choice